North Melbourne Football Club: Formative years

 According to historian Gerard Dowling, the club was founded around 1869, although he and the club itself recognised a potential formation year as early as 1860.
-However, due to a lack of records, the club leaned towards the club’s discontinuation around 1864; and decided to adopt 1869 as its year of establishment.
-Guest's update of Dowling’s 1972 and 1992 inquiries, and vetted by experts tied to the Australian Sports Commission, takes the club's continuance back to Graham's Paddock, Hotham Hill 1858.
+However, due to a lack of records, the club leaned towards the club's discontinuation around 1864; and decided to adopt 1869 as its year of establishment.

-The borough was initially called North Melbourne, then Hotham from 1859, before the town reverted back to its original name on August 27 1887.
+The borough was initially called North Melbourne, then Hotham from 1859, before the town reverted to its original name on August 27, 1887.
 The club primarily went by "North Melbourne Football Club" until 1876.
 As a foundation club of the Victorian Football Association (VFA) in 1877, the club was known as Hotham, reclaiming its original name, North Melbourne in 1888.
 James Henry Gardiner is cited as a significant figure during the formative period of the club and remains so.

 A match between North Melbourne and the South Yarra Football Club appears in a 1865 newspaper article.
 On 14 August 1869, North Melbourne played the employees of Messrs, Walker, May, and Co. at Princes Bridge in what is now central Melbourne.
 North also fielded a second-20 team that day.
 A few weeks later, on 2 September, North Melbourne played South Yarra for the Challenge Cup.
 North Melbourne defeated the Surrey Football Club at Royal Park on 18 September 1869.
 According to Dowling, Harry Fuhrhop was a pivotal figure among the generation of players being reported in the media from 1869.
-Fuhrop is listed regularly from 1869 representing the club as Captain and a player, and further in 1884 as a general committee member.
+Fuhrop is listed regularly from 1869 representing the club as captain and a player, and further in 1884 as a general committee member.
 Other early newspaper reports include playing Carlton United at Royal Park on 24 September 1870, and 1 October 1870 against East Brunswick.

 Regular premiership matches of Australian Football commenced in Victoria in 1870.
 Although North Melbourne was a part of this, it was classed as a "junior club".
 The words junior and senior at the time were not used to distinguish underage side but rather the playing quality and strength of the side.
 The Australasian noted them as being "one of the best of many junior clubs".
 The club graduated to senior ranks in 1874, finishing fourth.
 Along with the promotion, the club adopted its first uniform of blue and white horizontal stripes.